-Vulnerability can be anywhere on Merseyside so we need resources available everywhere across the area, but we do know that but vulnerability is higher in areas of deprivation and Merseyside has some of the worst deprivation in the country.
+Vulnerability can be anywhere on Merseyside so we need resources available everywhere across the area, but we do know that vulnerability is higher in areas of deprivation and Merseyside has some of the worst deprivation in the country.

 Resources - Like all organisations, MFRA has a set budget to spend on our staff (including our firefighters), our equipment and our services; we receive our money from grants from central government and Council Tax payments.
-When deciding how to tackle Risk, Demand and Vulnerability we also have to think about how we spend our budget to make sure we have the most positive impact on our communities.
-Our Medium Term Financial Plan includes more information.
-You can read it here: http://mfrs-dgov/ieListDocuments.aspx?CId=142&MId=2616&Ver=4&\$LO\$=1
+When deciding how to deal with Risk, Demand and Vulnerability we also have to think about how we spend our budget to make sure we have the most positive impact on our communities.
+Our Medium Term Financial Plan includes more information and is available to read on our website at www.merseyfire.gov.uk

 Consultation and Engagement - We speak and listen to the public about our plans before we write our CRMP, and we do this again before we publish the final Plan.
 We also consult our staff and other organisations that we work with and that have an interest in the services we deliver, such as Councils and the Police.
+We also review the plans of other organisations to see how we can respond to their priorities.

 Listening to the people involved in our consultation and engagement events helps us understand what you expect of us.
-This has helped us decide which proposals to include in the Plan.
+This has helped us decide which proposals to include in the plan.
 These proposals explain what we believe are the best ways to spend our budget to deal with the Risk, Demand and Vulnerability in Merseyside in the most efficient and effective way.
 You can read more about consultation on page 51.